José Lima: Korea Professional Baseball

 For the 2008 season, Lima signed with the Kia Tigers, a nine-time champion in the Korea Professional Baseball.
-Despite high expectations as a former Major League Baseball pitcher, Lima struggled in several starts.
-After that, he was sent down to the Korea Baseball Futures League, and media reported that Lima would be released from the Tigers.
+Despite high expectations as a former MLB pitcher, Lima struggled in several starts, after which he was sent down to the Korea Baseball Futures League.
+Many in the media reported that Lima would be released from the Tigers.
 However, after returning to the Tigers, Lima got two consecutive wins against the Woori Heroes by pitching seven innings while not allowing a single run, and the Hanwha Eagles, pitching five innings and allowing just three runs, but was still released by the Tigers.

 Golden Baseball League

 Lima signed with the Long Beach Armada of the independent Golden Baseball League (GBL) on March 27, 2009.
 He was to play under veteran minor league manager and former major league all-star Garry Templeton.
 Lima was traded by the Armada to the Edmonton Capitals for former Chicago White Sox first-round draft pick Kris Honel on July 31, 2009.
 During a May visit to Edmonton with the Long Beach Armada, Lima was heartily embraced by the Capitals' fans and even had a local fan club develop at the ballpark—a first ever for a visiting player there.
 He pitched a total of four games for the Capitals, going 1–2 in the regular season and losing his only GBL playoff appearance.